- What can I expect when I call the Cruse National Helpline?

 - Would you ever share my details with anyone else?

 - Is there a minimum age on who can call the Helpline?

-- What will happen if I email the Helpline?
+- Can I email the helpline?

 We’ll give you space to talk about your bereavement and how you’ve been coping.
 Our volunteers are completely non-judgemental and won’t share what you’ve told them with anyone else, except in certain circumstances.